 Discussion

 The results presented here quantify the size of the thermal buffer effect that takes place in waterlogged mire soils (Frederick 1974), when compared with adjacent dry soils.
 The mire thermal buffer had been compared previously with air temperatures derived from models, with generally similar results (Fernández-Pascual et al. 2015; Horsák et al. 2018).
-The mire buffer had also been compared to dry soils at 10 cm depth (Patrick A Raney, Fridley, and Leopold 2014; Raney et al. 2016); our results confirm those findings at 5 cm depth and extend them to the full year.
+The mire buffer had also been compared to dry soils at 10 cm depth (Raney, Fridley, and Leopold 2014; Raney et al. 2016); our results confirm those findings at 5 cm depth and extend them to the full year.
 Also, in concordance with our results, the air temperature measured at 0.5 m from the surface of boreal Russian bogs is lower at the wetter zones, at least during the warmest months (Philippov and Yurchenko 2019).
 Thus, the pattern is reproducible among years (out to five years), seems to take place both at southern and northern latitudes, and may affect not only the temperature in the soil but also air temperatures within a certain distance from the soil.
 The thermal buffer effect of mire soils that makes their temperatures less extreme than the surrounding landscape is therefore a general phenomenon.
 The existence of this buffer effect highlights the importance of using fine-scale microclimatic data to assess vegetation responses to climate change (Storlie et al. 2014; Lembrechts, Nijs, and Lenoir 2019; Zellweger et al. 2020).

 One important difference with previous studies is the magnitude of the buffer during winter.
-The articles that had used model air temperatures as a control concluded that the buffer effect was stronger at the cold end of the thermal gradient, i.e. in winter and at night (Fernández-Pascual et al. 2015; Horsák et al. 2018).
+The articles that had used model air temperatures as a control concluded that the buffer effect was stronger at the cold end of the thermal spectrum, i.e. in winter and at night (Fernández-Pascual et al. 2015; Horsák et al. 2018).
 In the case of this investigation, the situation is the reverse: the effect is weaker when considering the minimum temperatures of the cold period.
 This indicates the importance of identifying root temperatures when working with plant communities.
 At high elevations of the study region, the soil can remain covered by snow for periods of winter, and this has its own insulating effect on soil temperatures (Körner 2003).
 Indeed, snow cover has being described as one of the vertical features that affects vegetation distribution in a local manner (Maclean, Mosedale, and Bennie 2019).
 In any case, since this study was conducted at the southern limit of mire distribution, more research on the winter buffer is needed at high latitudes, since it might have a deeper biological significance there.